-- All educators and administrators must have (or be taking credit-bearing college course work toward) a degree in Early Childhood Education. - All program staff must have a current professional development plan with specific professional goals and timelines related to these Standards.
+- All educators and administrators must have or be taking credit-bearing college course work toward a bachelor's degree in Early Childhood Education which may qualify them for the New Mexico Early Childhood Teacher License: Birth through Third Grade or the New Mexico Early Childhood Teacher License: Age three through grade three. - All program staff must have a current professional development plan with specific professional goals and timelines related to these Standards.
 3 credit hours or 24 training hours per year is required.
 Staff must document their on-going activities to increase their knowledge, specialization and qualifications in early childhood education, individualization, and family support.

-CURRENT EDUCATION: Highest Level of Education Achieved (check one):
+Current Education: Highest Level of Education Completed (Certificate must be in Procare file cabinet):